whitstir/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **Stores data in MongoDB** - User data such as login information and tasks are stored in MongoDB
+- [x] **Stores data in MongoDB** - User data for the progress tracker is saved and stored in MongoDB
 - [x] **Stores credentials in MongoDB** - User credentials are securely stored in MongoDB

 ## 🚀 WebSocket deliverable